doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Whenever you have a managed document instance at hand, you can traverse and use any associations of that document that are configured LAZY as if they were in-memory already.
-Doctrine will automatically load the associated objects on demand through the concept of lazy-loading.
+Doctrine will automatically load the associated documents on demand through the concept of lazy-loading.